-A "TimelineTrack" is used to define timelines, i.e. a time related sequence of EditorialObjects (or Part of EditorialObjects).
+A TimelineTrack is used to define timelines, i.e. a time related sequence of EditorialObjects (or Part of EditorialObjects).

 Class relations hasTimelineTrackPart To identify the Parts of a TimelineTrack .
 I. e.
 EditorialObjects with a start time and duration.
-Etc. Other relationships can be associated with an EditorialObject .
+Etc. Many other relationships can be associated with a TimelineTrack.
 See EBU Tech 3293, EBUCore.
-Class properties timelineTrackID The identifier attributed to a TimelineTrack. timelineTrackType E.g. rundown or other types not defined as subclass in the specification timelineTrackName The name given to the timeline timelineTrackDescription The description of a TimelineTrack . timelineTrackduration The duration of the TimelineTrack in the EditorialObject . timelineTrackeditUnit The unit used to express the duration.
-Etc. Other properties can be associated with an EditorialObject .
+Class properties timelineTrackID The identifier attributed to a TimelineTrack . timelineTrackType E.g. rundown or other types not defined as subclass in the specification timelineTrackName The name given to the timeline timelineTrackDescription The description of a TimelineTrack timelineTrackduration The duration of the TimelineTrack in the EditorialObject Etc. Many other properties can be associated with an TimelineTrack .
 See EBU Tech 3293, EBUCore.